Last Hope (manga)

 Last Hope is an original English-language manga series written by Michael Dignan, illustrated by Kriss Sison and published by Seven Seas Entertainment.
-The series is on hiatus with two volumes, however, a third is planned and supposedly on the way.
+Two volumes were published between 2005 and 2006.
+A third was planned but never released.

 Plot summary

 Do you believe in alternate dimensions?
 Ikuko, her friend Colleen, and Alvin at Hawaii's Maunaloa Institute for International Studies become believers when the class hunk, Hiro, confesses to them that he's really a prince from another world on the run from the evil Lord Kumagai!
 Now that they've been dragged into it, Hiro, Ikuko, and their friends must traverse countless alternate dimensions and survive the terrors they find there or die trying; whether at the hands of the ruthless Lord Kumagai or the alternate dimensions' hostile inhabitants.